Home /

 Same URL, different representation

 /docs/installation stays the human HTML page by default.
-Send Accept: text/markdown to that same URL when an agent or script wants the machine-readable version without appending .md.
+In Next.js, send Accept: text/markdown or Signature-Agent to that same URL when an agent or script wants the machine-readable version without appending .md.
+In the other adapters, use /docs/installation.md or the format=markdown API route.

 Use Agent when the human page is already mostly correct and just needs a little extra implementation context.
 Use agent.md when the entire machine-readable page should be more operational, more structured, or fully different from the visible UI page.